- There shouldn’t be any fees involved in a charitable donation.

-Lavelle adds, "The receipt needs a date, the amount, the address of the place you’re donating the car, and a phone number of the contact person.
-If the IRS audits you, you’ll be asked for this information.”
+“The receipt needs a date, the amount, the address of the place you’re donating the car and the phone number of the contact person,” Sherin says.
+“If the IRS audits you, you’ll be asked for this information.”

-What to do if you’re the victim of a car donation scam
+What to do if you’re the victim of a car donation scam?

 If you realize you’re being scammed before you sign over the title and part with the car, you can just tell the scammers to get lost.
-But, particularly if you haven’t done your homework, you may not recognize you’ve been a victim until the IRS rejects your deduction, or your receipt/acknowledgement from the charity shows it’s received only a tiny fraction of your vehicle’s value.
+But, particularly if you haven’t done your homework, you may not recognize you’ve been a victim until the IRS rejects your deduction or your receipt/acknowledgement from the charity shows it’s received only a tiny fraction of your vehicle’s value.